-Women in the technology industry are intelligent, passionate and knowledgeable.
-However, as a minority in both the sector and at tech-related events, the uneven ratio can make it difficult or unwelcoming for women.
+Women in the technology industry (including trans women and non-binary folks) are intelligent, passionate and knowledgeable.
+However, as a minority in both the sector and at tech-related events, the uneven ratio can make it difficult or unwelcoming.

 Gender mustn't get in the way of the fun stuff: the technology, the innovation and the spread of new ideas.
 So, there's Refactor.